Hashing in data structures is the technique or practise of employing a hash function to map keys and values into a hash table.

 The hash value is a representation of the original string of characters, however it is usually smaller.

-It sends both the hash value and the signature to the recipient after transferring the digital signature.
 The same hash function is used by the receiver to compute the hash value, which is then compared to the value received with the message.

 The message is sent without errors if the hash values are the same.